 Auburn is a team of destiny.

-For the second consecutive game, Auburn had a miracle play in the final seconds of the game to snatch a victory away from its opponent.
+For the second consecutive game, Auburn had a miracle play in the final seconds of the game to snatch victory.
 Two weeks ago, it was a deflected Hail Mary for the game-winning touchdown.
-On Saturday, tied with rival Alabama as time expired, it was a 100-yard return (unofficially 109 yards) by Chris Davis off a missed 57-yard field goal.
+On Saturday, against rival Alabama, it was a 100-yard return (109 unofficially) by Chris Davis of a missed 56-yard field goal as time expired.

 Of course, Auburn protested and fans booed, but it was the plan of the football gods to once again smile on the Tigers and give them an opportunity for victory.
 When the kick came up short, Davis had a open lane up the sideline.
 All he had to do was outrace some offensive linemen and he was in the clear.
 It couldn’t have been a more perfect situation for Auburn.